jaytaylor/sql-layer/README.md

 See [Getting Started - Installing the SQL Layer](https://foundationdb.com/layers/sql/GettingStarted/getting.started.html) for more details.

-By default a single instance, appropriate for local development, of the SQL Layer is installed.
+A single instance of the SQL Layer is installed by default and is appropriate for local development.
 Consult the documentation for recommended multi-node configurations.